GalSim-developers/GalSim/INSTALL.md

 i) Python (2.6 or 2.7 series), with some additional modules installed
 ---------------------------------------------------------------------

-The interface to the GalSim code is via the Python package "galsim", and its associated modules.
+The interface to the GalSim code is via the Python package `galsim`, and its associated modules.
 Therefore you must have Python installed on your system.
 Python is free, and available from a number of sources online (see below).
 Currently GalSim only supports Python versions 2.6.X and 2.7.X, but earlier